Types of building companies

-Speaking of timings, one-man band’s also tend to be slower when it comes to constructing your project.
+Speaking of timings, the one-man band also tends to be slower when it comes to constructing your project.
 This could be a fair trade-off for a good price, but if you have to rent temporary accommodation, your extended stay away from home might cancel out your savings.

 What’s more, your money might be more at risk with these traders.
 That’s because, unlike larger companies, they’re unlikely to have the cash flow to properly upfront the material and construction costs.
 This could mean you get asked to pay for construction upfront (very dangerous) or they cobble the money together but could run out of funds halfway and have to take on other jobs to make the money up.
 In this latter scenario, this could mean you’re waiting even longer for your build to be complete.